content-left-bg.png

 Unacceptable advertising

-• is contrary to the political advertising and signage in schools protocol
+• is contrary to the political advertising in schools protocol

 • involves departmental endorsement or perceived endorsement of commercial products, services or third parties